DiyMediaServer

 This disables squashing entirely.
 Remote root stays root with full privileges.

 Danger: Use this for: Honestly?
 Almost never in a home setup.
-Maybe for Proxmox backup storage or if you’re doing system imaging.
-Just remember: only use this if you’d trust that client with SSH root access to your server.
+Maybe Proxmox backup storage, or system imaging.
+Only use this if you’d trust that client with SSH root access to your server.

 NFS Client Setup: Connecting the Pieces